Dorney Road Landfill: Clean-up

-In 1991, the EPA issued a second remediation plan which included continuation of groundwater monitoring and installation of wellhead treatment units in nearby residences.
+In 1991, the EPA issued a second remediation plan which included the continuation of groundwater monitoring and installation of wellhead treatment units in nearby residences.

 In 2007, the EPA issued a revision to their original Record of Decision which deemed that controls be put in place to protect the cap over the landfill and that no groundwater wells be installed on the site.

-Groundwater testing from 2013 to 2017 showed that the metals manganese, mercury and thallium were all present in excess of the federal maximum contaminant levels.
+Groundwater testing from 2013 to 2017 showed that the metals manganese, mercury, and thallium were all present in excess of the federal maximum contaminant levels.

 In 2018, the EPA removed the site from the National Priorities List and determined that all performance standards had been achieved and that no additional Superfund response actions, other than operation and maintenance and Five-Year Reviews, were necessary to protect human health and the environment.

 Current status

 The EPA continues to monitor groundwater and physically inspect the landfill cap on a quarterly basis.
 A five-year review report conducted in 2018 determined that the remedies in place are protective of human health and the environment.
 The next five-year review is scheduled to be released in 2023.